Clean Livestock Policy

 The Department has publicised the requirements for primary producers to ensure that animals being sent for slaughter are clean, and provides guidance in that regard.
 Actions have also included publication of articles in the farming press, production of leaflets (in tandem with Teagasc and FSAI) and mailshots to producers who have repeatedly supplied animals that were categorised as less than compliant.

-Based on recent evaluation by DAFM of sheep carcase hygiene in slaughter plants, it is clear that there is a need to significantly improve performance in relation to the cleanliness of incoming animals, to ensure the continuation and expansion of this trade.
-Accordingly it is intended to introduce a formal Clean Livestock Policy for sheep shortly, and work in that regard has commenced.
-It is intended that the sheep CLP will be broadly similar to the bovine equivalent.
+Based on recent evaluation by DAFM of sheep carcase hygiene in slaughter plants, it is clear that there is also a need to significantly improve performance in relation to the cleanliness of incoming sheep, to ensure the continuation and expansion of this valuable trade.